Operationalizing the Research Program at Homebase

 Homebase employees are enthusiastic about research and understand the importance of research in order to make better design decisions.
 However, they can feel like the process itself is a barrier instead of an invitation.
 By streamlining the recruitment process, and creating a framework for synthesis and sharing, employees will be able to gain better insights by increasing the number of interview participants and by sharing insights across departments.

-Once I established consistent themes, I mapped out user flows of the recruitment, scheduling, and documentation process for Homebase employees.
+Once consistent themes were established, I mapped out user flows of the recruitment, scheduling, and documentation process for Homebase employees.
 Here, I was able to visually identify pain points and opportunities.

-After outlining recruitment, scheduling, and documentation workflows, I discovered there wasn’t any process for synthesizing nor sharing research.
+After outlining recruitment, scheduling, and documentation workflows, upon discovery there wasn’t any process for synthesizing nor sharing research.

 designers communicate their strategies more effectively to other decision-makers.